-Activity Activity Standard Geologist (IPENZ Registered) shall be provided to the Council within 3 months of the land repair being completed to the effect that the works meet all applicable standards and requirements and are suitable for their intended purpose.
+Activity Activity Standard the Council within 3 months of the land repair being completed to the effect that the works meet all applicable standards and requirements and are suitable for their intended purpose.
 The statement will include as-built plans of the works. vi.
-Depth of fill above ground level shall meet the requirements for the repair of land damaged by earthquakes within Flood Management Areas as specified in Chapter 5 (Natural Hazards). d.
+Depth of filling above ground level shall meet the requirements for the repair of land damaged by earthquakes within Flood Management Areas as specified in Chapter 5 (Natural Hazards). d.
 General standards i.
-There shall be no earthworks within 3m of any utility waterway to be piped or 5m of any open utility waterway.
+There shall be no earthworks within 5m of any network waterway .
 Note: Consent may be required from Canterbury Regional Council for earthworks within 10m of other rivers and lakes and 20m of the coast.
 Refer to the Land and Water Regional Plan, Rules 8.5.2, 9.5.6 and 11.5.1. ii.
 Earthworks shall not occur: A. within the dripline of a significant tree listed in Appendix 9.4.7.1; B. within a Site of Ecological Significance listed in Schedule A of Appendix 9.1.6.1; or C. at or within 5 metres of a heritage item listed in Appendix 9.3.7.2. iii.
 All filling greater than 0.3m in depth shall be in accordance with New Zealand Standard NZS 4431:1989 Code of Practice for Earth Fill for Residential Development.
-Certification is not required except as specified in (c)(v) above.
+Certification is not required except as specified in (c)(v) above. iv.
 All land repair works are to be managed in accordance with New Zealand Standard NZS 6803:1999 Acoustics - Construction Noise and DIN 4150 1999-02 Structural Vibration. v.
-Land repair works involving mixing or insertion of grout shall not involve: A. mixtures with a flow time that is greater than 30 seconds when tested in accordance with the grout flow test at NZS 3112: Part 1: 1986 (Test 3) or a flowable concrete/grout including cement and inert additives which exceed a diameter of 300mm when tested in accordance with inverted cone test in NZS 3112: Part 1: 1986 (Test 11) except for insitu mixing; or B. pressurised injection of grout into the ground.
+Land repair works involving mixing or insertion of grout shall not involve: A. mixtures with a flow time that is greater than 30 seconds when tested in accordance with the grout flow test at NZS 3112: Part 1: 1986 (Test 3) or a flowable concrete/grout including cement and inert additives which exceed a diameter of 300mm when tested in accordance with inverted cone test in NZS 3112: Part 1: 1986 (Test 11) except for insitu mixing; or B. pressurised injection of grout into the ground at a pressure of more than 40 bar when measured at the pump.